Crumlin, Caerphilly: Crumlin Navigation Colliery

 The Navigation Colliery was in Crumlin.
-Sinking commenced in 1907 and completed in 1911, and it was finally closed in 1967.
+The sinking of mine shafts began in 1907, and it opened fully in 1911.
+The colliery produced 145,000 tonnes of coal annually at its peak, and it closed in 1967.
 Many colliery buildings remain preserved to the north of the town.

-The Crumlin Navigation colliery site contains eleven listed buildings II and II* and is currently managed by the charity Glofa Navigation Cyf for the benefit of the community.
+The colliery site contains thirteen Grade II and II* listed buildings and is managed by the charity Glofa Navigation Cyf for the benefit of the community.

 Crumlin Mining School

 The Mine Rescue Station was opened in Station Road, Crumlin in 1910 and closed in 1986.
 It was the first in the South Wales Coalfield.

-In 1914 the South Wales and Monmouthshire School of Mines at Treforest established a sister school for part-time students at Crumlin Hall, which later became the Crumlin Mining and Technical College.
+In 1914, the South Wales and Monmouthshire School of Mines at Treforest established a sister school for part-time students at Crumlin Hall, which later became the Crumlin Mining and Technical College.
 Crumlin Hall was previously Thomas Kennard's home.

 The Crumlin Mural

 A mosaic mural in the town centre by Kenneth and Oliver Budd depicts the history of the town and the Ebbw Valley.
 The viaduct is shown running along the top of a number of the panels.